2 Care, prevention and counselling

 2-8 What treatment is available for people with congenital disorders?

-Four means of treatment for people with a congenital disorder are available.
+There are four means of treatment available for people with a congenital disorder.
 Many treatments cannot cure the problem, but they can improve the quality of life.
 Unfortunately, many of the latest treatment methods are expensive and not available in low resource countries, including South Africa.

 - Medical treatment: People with congenital disorders often have problems that can be treated with medication.
 Because of limited resources in developing countries, primary healthcare providers often have to give and monitor these medications, if necessary, in co-operation with specialists in secondary or tertiary care centres.
 Examples of medical treatment that can be undertaken in primary healthcare centres include antibiotics for recurrent infections, sunscreen for oculocutaneous albinism, cardiac failure treatment, blood transfusion for anaemia, factor VIII or IX for haemophilia and anti-convulsant medicines for epilepsy.